Thyme herb benefits abound but, for me, there's only one that really counts; outstanding flavour; I add a sprig to our eggs Florentine every morning.

 Butternut need deep compost to grow in; they are heavy feeders.

-Actually the best organic butternut grows right out of the compost heap; your thyme will flourish there too, but it's easier in a pot at the kitchen door.
+Actually the best organic butternut grows right out of the compost heap; your thyme herb will flourish there too, but it's easier in a pot at the kitchen door.

 I especially love half a dozen sprigs of thyme herb benefits in our eggs Florentine.